The user interface of the Thrive editor has been upgraded! Please, check out the changes here, before proceeding.

 Inserting custom HTML code to your page can easily be done with the "Custom HTML" element.

-First, add the element to your page just as you would do with any other Thrive Architect Element.
+First, look for the element in the right sidebar and add it to your page just as you would do with any other Thrive Architect element:

 A pop-up window will open where you can either type or paste in the HTML code that you want to insert (in this example, HTML code for a table).
 Then, just click on "Save" and the code will be applied to your page: